phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

 ID to a different object or switching the type altogether, but they do not prevent you to change the "actual content" of the object.

-The same applies to resources, because they also only store an ID which can be used up to look up their actual value.
+The same applies to resources, because they also only store an ID which can be used to look up their actual value.
 So again the value-semantics prevent you from changing the resource ID or the type of the zval, but they do not prevent you from changing the content of the resource (like advancing the position in a file).